If you are wondering whether Malaga or Marbella is the right destination for your next trip, don’t worry. I’ve got you covered.

 Accommodation – Malaga vs Marbella

 Malaga’s accommodations mirror its diverse populace.
-For history enthusiasts, boutique hotels nestled in centuries-old buildings offer an immersive experience.
+For history enthusiasts, boutique hotels nestled in centuries-old buildings offer an immersive experience in the heart of Malaga Old Town.

 Budget travelers find solace in cozy hostels, while luxury seekers can opt for modern hotels with rooftop pools overlooking the Mediterranean.